-\paragraph{EEG processing and dataset.} Subjects were asked to make a mental note of the target.
-Images at various similarity distances from the target were presented with an RSVP design at 500 ms intervals, aiming to evoke a P3-like response.
+\paragraph{BCI task, EEG processing, and dataset.} Data consist of EEG responses elicited while subjects viewed images at varying similarity distances to a cued target in an RSVP paradigm.
+Before the RSVP stream, subjects were shown the target and instructed to make a mental note of it.
+Images then appeared every 500 ms, aiming to evoke a P3-like response.
 EEG was recorded using a 32-channel EasyCap system (29 effective channels after removing corrupted ones) and signals were processed offline using MNE for Python~\cite{gramfort2013meg}.
 Standard filtering, time-locking into ``EEG epochs,'' and artifact rejection were applied.
 Temporal EEG data was windowed into 7 equidistant time windows within the 50--800 ms range after stimulus onset.
-Our final dataset consists of 9234 stimuli-response pairs, with each entry composed of a $\ztarget_i$ vector in $\mathbb{R}^{512}$, a stimuli $z_i$ vector in $\mathbb{R}^{512}$, and an EEG response vector $e_i$ in $\mathbb{R}^{203}$. \textbf{The complete details of the EEG experiment can be found in Appendix~\ref{sec:neurophysiological_data_acquisition_appendix}.}
+Within each of the 7 windows, samples are averaged across time for each channel (after baseline correction), producing one scalar per (channel, window); stacking across 29 channels and 7 windows results in a $\mathbb{R}^{203}$ vector.
+Our final dataset consists of 9234 stimuli-response pairs, with each entry composed of a $\ztarget_i$ vector in $\mathbb{R}^{512}$, a stimuli $z_i$ vector in $\mathbb{R}^{512}$, and an EEG response vector $e_i$ in $\mathbb{R}^{203}$. \textit{The complete details can be found in Appendix~\ref{sec:neurophysiological_data_acquisition_appendix}.}